 Palatalization is the process whereby the pronunciation of an originally nonpalatal sound is changed to a palatal sound by touching the hard palate with the tongue; it is also the process whereby a nonpalatal sound is modified by simultaneously moving the tongue up to or toward the hard palate.
 Originally, palatalization was connected with the adaptation of a consonant to the following vowel within a syllable, specifically with the adaptation of a consonant to a following front vowel.
-That adaptation gave rise to "soft" (palatalized) syllables, composed of followed palatalized consonants by front vowels.
-The j sound, English year (from older nonsyllabic Indo-European i), tended to palatalize the preceding consonant either by merging with it or by giving rise to consonant groups such as b from bj (by).
-As palatalized stop consonants (for instance k', g', t', d') became increasingly differentiated from the corresponding nonpalatalized series (k, g, t, d), the palatalized stops tended to develop further into affricates (with the subsequent development of voiced affricates spirants). into Thus. palatalized k' before the ancient front vowels developed into the affricate \check{c} (as ch in English church), and palatalized g'in the same environment changed to $d\tilde{z}$ (as j in judge), which became the spirant sound \tilde{z} (as z in azure) in all Slavic languages.
+That adaptation gave rise to "soft" (palatalized) syllables, composed of palatalized consonants followed by front vowels.
+The j sound, as y in English year (from older nonsyllabic Indo-European i), tended to palatalize the preceding consonant either by merging with it or by giving rise to consonant groups such as b from bi (by).
+As palatalized stop consonants (for instance k', g', t', d') became increasingly differentiated from the corresponding nonpalatalized series (k, g, t, d), the palatalized stops tended to develop further into affricates (with the subsequent development of voiced affricates into spirants).
+Thus, palatalized k' before the ancient front vowels developed the affricate \check{c} (as ch in English church), palatalized g'in and same environment changed to $d\check{z}$ (as j in judge), which became the spirant sound \check{z} (as z in azure) in all Slavic languages.